 Your client most likely already knows how to upload and share something with you, so it shouldn’t even be that much work on your end.

 This is one of the best graphic design tools, whether you use the free or paid version.
-I’ve been using it for about eight months, and I’m not even close to what’s included storage-wise in the free version, so you won’t have to upgrade for a while.
+I’ve been using it for years now, and I’m not even close to what’s included storage-wise in the free version.
+You probably won’t have to upgrade for a while.

 Google Drive can be great for sharing with clients, but I’m not too fond of it for storing my personal design backlog.